SERVICE CREDIT and What it Means to You

 If you qualify to purchase other types of service credit, SERS will send you a statement for the cost of the credit.
 You can purchase all or a part of the service credit by making payments directly to SERS in one or more installments, or by payroll deduction, if your employer offers this type of payment plan.

-Under a payroll deduction plan, only one payment a month is deducted from your salary.
+Under a payroll deduction plan, your payments are deducted based on your payroll cycle.
 Due to federal tax law, once you select this method of payment you cannot change it until the purchase for all the credit is completed.

 You also can purchase allowable service credit with funds rolled over from another qualified plan, such as another employer retirement program [Internal Revenue Code (IRC) 401(a)], an Individual Retirement Account (IRA), an IRC 403(a) annuity, an IRC 403(b) plan, or a governmental Deferred Compensation Program under IRC 457.